 Many Americans find themselves working multiple jobs.
 So, it begs the question: can you get a car loan with more than one job?
 It may be possible to get a car loan with more than one job, but borrowers with less-than-perfect credit need to be aware of how subprime lenders will look at the income from a second job, especially if both jobs are part-time. here's what we know about subprime loans and multiple jobs.

-Bad credit and a second income
+Bad Credit and a Second Job

 "I am trying to apply for a loan but it's only letting me enter one of my employers.
 I work two jobs and want to know if it's possible to enter both or should I just combine both as to what I make a month."

 More income also comes with other benefits including:

-• A larger selection of vehicles
+- A larger selection of vehicles

-• A wider choice of lenders
+- A wider choice of lenders

-• A broader payment range because of a better payment to income ratio
+- A broader payment range because of a better payment-to-income ratio

-• The ability to offset more debt for an improved debt-to-income ratio
+- The ability to offset more debt for an improved debt-to-income ratio

 The Bottom Line